De Stijl: Principles and influences

 In many of the group's three-dimensional works, vertical and horizontal lines are positioned in layers or planes that do not intersect, thereby allowing each element to exist independently and unobstructed by other elements.
 This feature can be found in the Rietveld Schröder House and the Red and Blue Chair.

-De Stijl was influenced by Cubist painting as well as by the mysticism and the ideas about "ideal" geometric forms (such as the "perfect straight line") in the neoplatonic philosophy of mathematician M. H. J. Schoenmaekers.
+De Stijl was influenced by Cubist painting as well as by the mysticism and the ideas about "ideal" geometric forms (such as the "perfect straight line") in the neoplatonic philosophy of M. H. J. Schoenmaekers.
 The De Stijl movement was also influenced by Neopositivism.
 The works of De Stijl would influence the Bauhaus style and the international style of architecture as well as clothing and interior design.
-However, it did not follow the general guidelines of an "-ism" (e.g., Cubism, Futurism, Surrealism), nor did it adhere to the principles of art schools like the Bauhaus; it was a collective project, a joint enterprise.
+However, it did not follow the general guidelines of an "-ism" (e.g., Cubism, Futurism, Surrealism), nor did it adhere to the principles of art schools like the Bauhaus; it was a collective project, a joint enterprise that changed over time, resulting in new "elementary design" principles which Van Doesburg called Elementarism.

 In music, De Stijl was an influence only on the work of composer Jakob van Domselaer, a close friend of Mondrian.
 Between 1913 and 1916, he composed his Proeven van Stijlkunst ("Experiments in Artistic Style"), inspired mainly by Mondrian's paintings.
 This minimalistic—and, at the time, revolutionary—music defined "horizontal" and "vertical" musical elements and aimed at balancing those two principles.
 Van Domselaer was relatively unknown in his lifetime, and did not play a significant role within De Stijl.

 History

 Early history

 From the flurry of new art movements that followed the Impressionist revolutionary new perception of painting, Cubism arose in the early 20th century as an important and influential new direction.
 In the Netherlands, too, there was interest in this "new art".

-However, because the Netherlands remained neutral in World War I, Dutch artists were not able to leave the country after 1914 and were thus effectively isolated from the international art world—and in particular, from Paris, which was its centre then.
+However, because the Netherlands remained neutral in World War I, Dutch artists were not able to leave the country after 1914 and were thus effectively isolated from the international art world—and in particular, from Paris, which was its centre at that time.

 During that period, Theo van Doesburg started looking for other artists to set up a journal and start an art movement.
 Van Doesburg was also a writer, poet, and critic, who had been more successful writing about art than working as an independent artist.
 Quite adept at making new contacts due to his flamboyant personality and outgoing nature, he had many useful connections in the art world.